 It all depends on you, your computer, and how you use it.

 What can be removed differs from one person and one computer to the next.
-Applications you depend on and could (or should) never remove are so much space wasted to someone else.
-Components you have installed that you may not even recognize could be used by applications you depend on every day – or they could be completely pointless.
+Applications you depend on and should never remove are so much space wasted to someone else.
+Components you have installed you may not even recognize could be used by applications you depend on every day — or they could be completely pointless.

 The same is true for the list of Windows options you can control.
 One person’s critical feature is another person’s waste of space.

-• Back up first, just in case you remove something you quickly decide you’d rather have kept.
+• Back up first in case you remove something you quickly decide you’d rather have kept.

-• Keep your original installation media for everything, always, just in case you remove something you later decide you’d rather have kept.
+• Keep your original installation media or downloads for everything just in case you remove something you later decide you’d rather have kept.

 • Research things when you’re uncertain.